tensorchiefs/dl_book/index.md

 ---
 # dl book notebooks overview

-You can use the notebooks below, by clicking on the colab link or running them locally on your machine.
-To run them locally you can either install the required software (python with tensorflow) or use the provided docker container as described here [Link will follow upon finishing the book].
+You can use the notebooks below by clicking on the Colab Notebooks link or running them locally on your machine.

+To run them locally, you can either

+* install the required software (Python with TensorFlow) or
+* use the provided docker container as described here [Link will follow upon finishing the book].

 ## Chapter 2: Neural network architectures